Atharva-Weginwar/GitLlama/README.md

     npm start

-Visit http://localhost:5173 to see GitViz in action!
+Visit http://localhost:5173 to see GitLlama in action!
 🎮 Usage
 Chatbot Interface